Updated May 2024

 There may again be restrictions on the size of the pet, its breed, areas of the campsite in which it may be exercised and whether it needs to be kept on a lead (which is likely to be in all but the most exceptional of cases).

-Reiterating the fact that it is entirely up to caravan site owners as to which pets are allowed, the website Cool Camping suggests that on those sites where you may bring your dog, you ensure the following:
+Reiterating the fact that it is entirely up to caravan site owners as to which pets are allowed, it is important that:

 With these basic rules in mind, there are a number of online directories available where you may search for pet or dog friendly caravan and camping sites.